webplatform/docs-wpd/Community/Community_Engagement_Plan/index.md

 ==When to Engage==

-* Alpha launch: Current stewards, invited opinion leaders, interested W3 members ** Purpose: work out bugs in site; get core participants familiar ** Invitation: we'd like you to look at it and get familiar; in exchange, we'd like your help in promoting it later ** Don't invite until we have something live to share ** Need to develop list of people to invite
+* Sneak Preview: Current stewards, invited opinion leaders, interested W3 members ** Purpose: work out bugs in site; get core participants familiar ** Invitation: we'd like you to look at it and get familiar; in exchange, we'd like your help in promoting it later ** Don't invite until we have something live to share ** Need to develop list of people to invite
-* Beta launch: Open to the public
+* Alpha rollout: Open to the public
 ** Purpose: grow community, get more people contributing substantively.
 ** [[WPD:Community_Engagement_Plan/Goals|Goals, Metrics, and Mechanisms]]